Zoardedz/stemnotes/Chemistry/Types of bonds.md

 The strength of the covalent bond varies, but it comes after ionic bonds.
 Like H<sub>2</sub>, N<sub>2</sub>, H<sub>2</sub>O.

+Non-polar compounds have no dipole moments, meanwhile polar compounds do.

 # Metallic Bonds

 Metals have several qualities that are unique, such as the ability to conduct electricity, a low ionization energy and a low electronegativity.
 Metallic bonding is like covalent bonding, because it involves sharing electrons.
 The simplest model of metallic bonding is the "sea of electrons" model, which says that the atoms sit in a sea of valence electrons that are delocalized over all the atoms.
 This is because there aren't specific bonds between individual atoms, therefore: metals are more flexible.
 Some metals are very hard and have very high melting points, while others are soft and have low melting points which depends roughly on the number of valence electrons that form the sea.